‘Grey’s Anatomy’ Season 15 Spoilers: Meredith Is Hooking Up With DeLuca

 — Greys Anatomy (@GreysABC) September 1, 2018

 As many Grey’s Anatomy fans know, Meredith has not had an easy life.
-She worked hard to live up to her brilliant mother’s name, fell in love with a married man, Dr. Derek Shepherd, and later married him.
-After years with him, and two children, he was taken from her in a shocking car accident, and she found out that she was again pregnant with his child.
+She worked hard to live up to her brilliant mother’s name, fell in love with a married man — Dr. Derek Shepherd — and later married him.
+After years with of marriage, the union bearing two children, Shepherd was taken from her in a shocking car accident.
+Shockingly, in the aftermath of the event, she found out that she was again pregnant with his child.

-Meredith is now the single mother of three children, a world famous surgeon after winning the coveted Harper Avery Award, and the glue that holds her family together, a family that also includes a half-sister, Maggie, she didn’t know about until recently, and her sister-in-law, Amelia, who often is self destructive, dramatic, and difficult.
+Meredith is now the single mother of three children, a world famous surgeon after winning the coveted Harper Avery Award, and the glue that holds her family together.
+Her complicated family also includes a half-sister, Maggie — who she didn’t know about until recently — in addition to her sister-in-law, Amelia, who often is self destructive, dramatic, and difficult.

 Together, the three women raise Meredith’s children and save lives on a daily basis.
-They also live together, so if Meredith were to start bringing DeLuca around for a series of sexy hook ups, her sisters, including Maggie, who used to date DeLuca, would certainly find out about it.
+They also live together, so if Meredith were to start bringing DeLuca around for a series of sexy hook ups, her sisters — including Maggie, who used to date DeLuca — would certainly find out about it.

 Grey’s Anatomy Season 15 begins airing Sept.
 27 on ABC.
-Check your local listings to confirm time.